Optimizing Incomplete, Large-Scale and Sparse Multi-Graph Matching in Bioimaging: Our method: GREEDA

 where we assume $C^{p,q}=C^{q,p}$ and count this cost for each pair of objects $p,q \in[d]$, only once by requiring $p<q$.
 Note that the formulation in Eq. \eqref{eq:MGM} implicitly assumes zero costs for \emph{not} matching a vertex.

-\Subsubsection{Alternative Formulations.} The clique formulation from Eq. \eqref{eq:MGM} is non-standard.
+\Subsubsection{Alternative formulations.} The clique formulation from Eq. \eqref{eq:MGM} is non-standard.
 Many formulations~\cite{swoboda2019convex,zhou2015multi,chen2014near} represent (multi-)matchings $ E\subset\overbar{ E} $ by \emph{partial permutation matrices} $ X $, where $ X_{is}=1 $ iff $ is\in E $.
 Others~\cite{nurlanov2023universe,bernard2019hippi,pachauri2013solving} view MGM as a \emph{labeling problem}, where each vertex of the same object must be assigned a different label -- commonly called \emph{universe point}.
 Vertices with the same label are matched to each other, \ie, comprise a clique.
 We use the clique formulation because it allows the most natural description of our algorithm.

-\section{Feasible Solution Construction}
+\subsection{Feasible solution construction}

-\Subsubsection{Basic Algorithm.} The basic construction \cref{alg:construction} obtains feasible solutions by solving a \emph{chain} of GM problems.
+\Subsubsection{Basic algorithm.} The basic construction \cref{alg:construction} obtains feasible solutions by solving a \emph{chain} of GM problems.
 Given a \emph{random ordering} of objects $ [d] $, it iteratively extends a \emph{partial solution}, which, in the k-th iteration, matches the objects $ V^{1}, \dots, V^{k} $.
-This partial solution is a feasible partition $\SQ\in\BQ^{[k]} $ over the \emph{object subset} $ [k]\subseteq[d] $.
-Its extension $ \SQ'\in\BQ^{[k+1]} $ is obtained through a matching $ E\subset V^{k+1}\times\SQ $ between the next object $ V^{k+1} $ and its cliques $ \SQ $, see \cref{fig:gm-ls}.
-The matching $ E $ is the solution of the GM problem with costs $ C^{k+1,\SQ}_{iS,jT}, i,j\in V^{k+1}, S,T\in\SQ$, stemming from the \emph{summation} over a clique's individual elements
+The matching $ E $ is the solution of the GM problem with costs $ C^{k+1,\SQ}_{iS,jT},\ {i,j\in V^{k+1}},\ {S,T\in\SQ}$, stemming from the \emph{summation} over a clique's individual elements

 The partial solution is extended by adding matched vertices $ i\in V^{k+1}, i S\in E $ to their assigned cliques $ \{i\}\cup S \in \SQ'$.
 If a vertex $ i\in V^{k+1} $ is unmatched, \ie, $ \forall j S\in E: j\neq i $, it is added as a singleton $ \{i\}\in\SQ' $.
 If a clique $ S\in\SQ $ is unmatched, \ie, $ \forall i T\in E: S\neq T $, it remains unchanged $ S\in\SQ' $.
 We denote the (partial) solution resulting from this \emph{merge} as $ \SQ'=\merge( V^{k+1}, \SQ; E) $.